 The type of business license required by the City of Chicago depends on the business activity.
 Below is a brief description of common licenses within the 43rd Ward.
 For a complete list of licenses, you can visit the Department of Business Affairs and Consumer Protection website.
 Please note that in some cases, you will need more than one type of license.

-Common Business License Types
+Common 43rd Ward Business License Types

 Limited Business License

-This license is required for businesses that engage in general sales, provide a service, and engage in office operations or businesses that do not fall under another license category and are not exempt from the city’s license requirement.
+Businesses that engage in general sales, provide a service, and engage in office operations or businesses that do not fall under another license category and are not exempt from the city’s license requirement.
 Examples include, clothing stores, flower shops, art dealers, and garden centers.

 Animal Care Facility Licenses